 They are created as house pets and the play they get within your home is sufficient exercise.

-They are not work dogs or exercise mates.
+They are not working dogs or exercise mates.
 The Shih Poo and the Shih Tzu are terrific lap dogs and the ever sweet companion following your feet around the house.

 Carry water for your pup to drink.
-Pick them up and carry them ay the slightest symptom of overheating, or getting cold in the winter.
+Pick them up and carry them at the slightest symptom of overheating, or getting cold in the winter.

 How soon can I walk my new Shih Tzu or Shih Poo puppy?